Bogardus Social Distance Scale: Definition and Example

 Bogardus social distance scale is defined as a scale that measures varying degrees of closeness in people towards other members of diverse social, ethnic or racial groups.
 It measures the degrees of warmth, hostility, indifference or intimacy between these groups.

 This scale was developed by Emory Bogardus in 1924 and named after him.
 It is one of the oldest and still in use, psychological attitude scales.
-Due to its unidimensional nature, prejudice or the lack of it towards only one community or group can be measured at one point of time.
+Due to its unidimensional nature, prejudice or the lack of it towards only one community or group can be measured at one point in time.
 The Bogardus social distance scale is also known as a cumulative scale because an agreement with one item shows agreement with any number of preceding items; which makes it a subset of the Guttman scale.
 The other major types of unidimensional scales are the Likert scale and the Thurstone scale.
-The three major types of unidimensional scales are the Thurstone Scale, Likert Scale and the Guttman scale.
-The Bogardus social distance scale is also known as a cumulative scale because agreement with one item shows agreement with any number of preceding items; which makes it a variation of the Guttman scale.
+The three major types of unidimensional scales are the Thurstone Scale, Likert Scale, and the Guttman scale.
+The Bogardus social distance scale is also known as a cumulative scale because an agreement with one item shows agreement with any number of preceding items; which makes it a variation of the Guttman scale.

-For example, the Bogardus social distance scale is set up as a series of questions that ask an individual or a respondent, their feelings or closest degree of intimacy towards a member of a group in question.
+For example, the Bogardus social distance scale is set up as a series of questions that ask an individual or a respondent, their feelings or the closest degree of intimacy towards a member of a group in question.
 A score of 1 is assigned to each option, asking the individual what the closest degree of intimacy is that he or she would be willing to admit a member of the group in question.
 The following is asked:

 - Would you be willing to marry a member of this group?
 (1.0)

 - Would you be willing to have a member of this group as your close personal friend?
 (2.0)